Queens LLC Publication Costs: Queens County Process Guide

 Step 3: Receive Your Designation

 The Clerk's office assigns one daily and one weekly newspaper from their approved rotating list.
-All publication directives are assigned in the order that each request is received.
-They'll provide the designation in writing—newspapers require this letter (often with a gold seal) before they'll publish your notice.
+All publication directives are assigned in the order each request is received.
+They'll provide the designation in writing.

 Step 4: Contact Both Newspapers